missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 Found 3 errors in 1 file (checked 1 source file)
 ```

-Most editors and IDEs will support displaying the output of these tools within the editor itself, highlighting the locations of warnings and errors.
+Most editors and IDEs support displaying the output of these tools within the editor itself, highlighting the locations of warnings and errors.
 This is often called **code linting** and it can also be used to display other types of issues such as stylistic violations or insecure constructs.

 In vim, the plugins [`ale`](https://vimawesome.com/plugin/ale) or [`syntastic`](https://vimawesome.com/plugin/syntastic) will let you do that.
 For Python, [`pylint`](https://www.pylint.org) and [`pep8`](https://pypi.org/project/pep8/) are examples of stylistic linters and [`bandit`](https://pypi.org/project/bandit/) is a tool designed to find common security issues.
-For other languages people have compiled comprehensive lists of useful static analysis tools such as [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis) (you may want to take a look at the _Writing_ section) and for linters there is [Awesome Linters](https://github.com/caramelomartins/awesome-linters).
+For other languages people have compiled comprehensive lists of useful static analysis tools, such as [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis) (you may want to take a look at the _Writing_ section) and for linters there is [Awesome Linters](https://github.com/caramelomartins/awesome-linters).

 A complementary tool to stylistic linting are code formatters such as [`black`](https://github.com/psf/black) for Python, `gofmt` for Go or `rustfmt` for Rust.
-These tools autoformat your code so it's consistent with common stylistic patterns for the given programming language.
+These tools autoformat your code so that it's consistent with common stylistic patterns for the given programming language.
 Although you might be unwilling to give stylistic control about your code, standardizing code format will help other people read your code and will make you better at reading other people's (stylistically standardized) code.

 # Profiling

-Even if your code functionally behaves as you would expect that might not be good enough if it takes all your CPU or memory in the process.
+Even if your code functionally behaves as you would expect, that might not be good enough if it takes all your CPU or memory in the process.
-Algorithms classes will teach you big _O_ notation but they won't teach how to find hot spots in your program.
+Algorithms classes often teach big _O_ notation but not how to find hot spots in your programs.
-Since [premature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization) you should learn about profilers and monitoring tools, since they will help you understand what parts of your program are taking most of the time and/or resources so you can focus on optimizing those parts.
+Since [premature optimization is the root of all evil](http://wiki.c2.com/?PrematureOptimization), you should learn about profilers and monitoring tools.
+They will help you understand which parts of your program are taking most of the time and/or resources so you can focus on optimizing those parts.

 ## Timing

-Similar to the debugging case, in many scenarios it can be enough to just print the time it took your code between two points.
+Similarly to the debugging case, in many scenarios it can be enough to just print the time it took your code between two points.
 Here is an example in Python using the [`time`](https://docs.python.org/3/library/time.html) module.

 ```python